Slightly spicy with a hint of sweet. Not to mention oh so satisfying. And did we mention fast and easy?

 So lovely you're not even going to notice that they're vegetarian.
 But your guests will appreciate that fact.
 And you'll appreciate the taste.

-This grilled chicken for tacos gets a little tipsy after being doused with tequila, then takes a cold shower in the form of cilantro-chile mayonnaise and a squeeze of lime.
+Chicken gets a little tipsy after being doused with tequila but is then given a cold shower in the form of a squeeze of lime and a cooling cilantro-chile mayo sauce.

 A little pile of tasty meat cushioned by a warm tortilla and electrified by a little salsa.
 Life is good.